microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityCloudAppSecurityProfile.md

 # Update-MgSecurityCloudAppSecurityProfile

 ## SYNOPSIS
-Update the navigation property cloudAppSecurityProfiles in Security
+Update the navigation property cloudAppSecurityProfiles in security

 ## SYNTAX